Gargoyle (comics): Gargoyle (Isaac Christians)

 Christians' life force came to reside in a crystal talisman.
 He reconciled with the spirit of Moondragon, and journeyed with Pamela Douglas to Titan, where he witnessed the rebirth of Moondragon.
-The former Defender known as Cloud created a new body for Christians, with the ability to switch between his gargoyle and human forms at will.
+The former Defender known as Cloud creates a new body for Christians, allowing him to switch between his gargoyle and human forms at will.

-Alongside the Presence, Starlight, Jack of Hearts, and others, he returned to Earth from the Stranger's laboratory world.

-When the final confrontation between Gabriel, Devil Hunter, and Daimon Hellstrom left Gabriel irretrievably insane, only capable of babbling incoherently, Hellstrom left him in the care of the Gargoyle.

-Following the "Civil War" storyline, Christians was one of the registered superhumans seen in Avengers: The Initiative #1.
-He was shown flying in an attack against Hydra; this helped save the President from an assassination attempt.
-He is shown in battle against KIA.
-Gargoyle was also seen aiding Hellcat.
-He ignored Nighthawk's offer to join the Last Defenders and remained at Camp Hammond to serve as an instructor training the Initiative cadets before retiring.
-He returns to assist in defeating a deranged copy of Thor called 'Ragnarok'.
+Following the "Civil War" storyline, Gargoyle is one of the registered superhumans who are part of the Initiative.
+He ignores Nighthawk's offer to join the Last Defenders and remains at Camp Hammond to serve as an instructor training the Initiative cadets before retiring.

-Alyosha Kravinoff later captured Gargoyle and placed him in his zoo for animal-themed superhumans alongside Bushmaster, Tiger Shark, Kangaroo, Aragorn, Vulture, Mongoose, Man-Bull, Dragon Man, Swarm, Mandrill, Grizzly, Frog-Man, and Rhino.

-Isaac Christians later opened up a restaurant called Isaac's Oysters in Greenwich with Eugene Patilio as his busboy.
-Both of them were approached by Iron Man for help in rescuing James Rhodes from Korvac.
+In Iron Man, Isaac Christians is revealed to have established a restaurant called Isaac's Oysters in Greenwich, with Eugene Patilio as his busboy.
+Both of them are approached by Iron Man for help in rescuing James Rhodes from Korvac.

 Powers and abilities

 The second Gargoyle is the result due to a magical transfer of Isaac Christians' spirit into an ancient gargoyle body.
 In this form, Gargoyle possesses supernatural strength and durability, as well as a thick leathery hide.
 He has the ability to manipulate "biomystical" energy for numerous effects, such as shapeshifting, concussive blasts, and fear inducement.
 He could siphon life-forces from other people, causing temporary debilitating weakness onto them.
 Surrounding himself in a mystical field granted Gargoyle immunity to certain spells.
 Gargoyle is able to fly via levitation (his wings were incapable of producing sufficient lift, but useful for navigation).
 Christians can regrow lost or damaged limbs, even although they would differ wildly in appearance from the original.
 Overexpenditure of these energies in such a short time might weaken or even kill him.
 Not only that, he could also be commanded to act against his will by an evil wizard who spoke a particular obscure spell.
 Christians was a student in the occult with minor mystic capabilities.
 Prior to his transformation, he had considerable knowledge of magic, including rudimentary spellcasting and summoning demons.